Iszer7/C-Practicas/README.md

-# Fundamentos de programacion (C y C++)
+# Fundamentals of programming (C y C++)
-Aca se encontrar ejercicios practicos sobre fundamentos de programacion hecho en C++.

-## Que aprendi:
+Here you can find exercises about fundamentals of programming written in C++.

+## What i learn:
-- Condicionales
+- Conditonals
 - Loops
 - Arrays
-  - Arrays dinamicos
-- Metodos de ordenamiento
-- Lectura y escritura de archivos
-- Funciones
+  - Dinamic Array
-  - Funciones recursivas
+- Sort Array
-- Insertar, sacar elementos de una pila
-- Programacion orientada a objetos, constructores, destructores.
+- Lecture and writting to files
-- Herencias y jerarquias
+- Functions
+  - Recursive Function
+- Add, remove elements from stack
+- Object Oriented Programming
+  - constructor and destructor
+- Inheritance and Hierarchy